Prose poetry: History

+In Poland, Juliusz Słowacki wrote a prose poem, Anhelli, in 1837.
+Bolesław Prus (1847–1912), influenced by the French prose poets, wrote a number of poetic micro-stories, including "Mold of the Earth" (1884), "The Living Telegraph" (1884) and "Shades" (1885).
+His somewhat longer story, "A Legend of Old Egypt" (1888), likewise shows many features of prose poetry.

+In 1877–1882 Russian novelist Turgenev wrote several 'Poems in prose' (Стихотворения в прозе) which have neither poetic rhythm nor rhymes but resemble poetry in concise but expressive form.

 The writings of Syrian poet and writer Francis Marrash (1836–73) featured the first examples of prose poetry in modern Arabic literature.
-From the mid-20th century, the great Arab exponent of prose poetry was the Syrian poet Adunis (Ali Ahmad Said Esber, born 1930), a perennial contender for the Nobel Prize in Literature.
+From the mid-20th century, the great Arab exponent of prose poetry was the Syrian poet, Adunis (Ali Ahmad Said Esber, born 1930), a perennial contender for the Nobel Prize in Literature.

 The Modernist poet T. S. Eliot wrote vehemently against prose poems.
 He added to the debate about what defines the genre, writing in his introduction to Djuna Barnes' highly poeticized 1936 novel Nightwood that it could not be classed as "poetic prose" as it did not show the rhythm or "musical pattern" of verse.
 By contrast, other Modernist authors, including Gertrude Stein and Sherwood Anderson, consistently wrote prose poetry.
+Poet and critic Donald Sidney-Fryer, a leading scholar of the works of American poet Clark Ashton Smith, praised "the extremely picturesque or pictorial character of many of Smith's typical, far-ranging, and most polished fantasies, his extended poems in prose."
 Canadian author Elizabeth Smart's By Grand Central Station I Sat Down and Wept (1945) is a relatively isolated example of mid-20th-century English-language poetic prose.

 Prose poems made a resurgence in the early 1950s and in the 1960s with American poets Allen Ginsberg, Bob Dylan, Jack Kerouac, William S. Burroughs, Russell Edson, Charles Simic, Robert Bly, John Ashbery, and James Wright.
-Edson worked principally in this form, and helped give the prose poem a reputation for surrealist wit.
 Simic won the Pulitzer Prize for Poetry for his 1989 collection, The World Doesn't End.

 Since the late 1980s, prose poetry has gained in popularity.
 Journals have begun specializing in prose poems or microfiction.
 In the United Kingdom, Stride Books published a 1993 anthology of prose poetry, A Curious Architecture.